OpenSpurCom/docs/litepaper.md

 Instead of generating an exponential number of possibilities, the system becomes fragmented, with far fewer opportunities for innovation and emergence.
 This restriction minimizes the collective potential, reduces systemic adaptability, and stifles the emergence of groundbreaking solutions.

-## Impact of Restricting Collaboration on Individual Output

-Arrow’s Impossibility Theorem, while originally focused on social choice theory, reveals an important insight applicable to individual and organizational contexts: when restrictions are placed on individuals’ ability to choose freely from among their preferences, the resulting system can fail to maximize fairness, representation, and overall satisfaction.

-In organizations, this principle translates into the tasks and roles individuals are allowed to take on.
-If individuals are locked into narrow silos—where their skills and interests are not fully utilized or aligned with their **ikigai** (a Japanese concept meaning "reason for being")—their capacity for contribution and fulfillment is diminished.

-In conclusion, simply OPENING UP a global talent marketplace we can theoretically achieve an economic system in perfect Nash equilibrium.

 # Trust layer

 We believe this to be self-evident: it's impossible to share knowledge, produce novel intellectual property or contribute source-code, work, etc with no trust.